XiaotongDu/XiaotongDu.github.io/_posts/2025-07-18-why-are-stablecoins-all-the-rage.md

 Stablecoins first appeared in 2014 but initially attracted little attention.
 Their rise was fueled by the extreme price volatility of other cryptocurrencies, such as Bitcoin, which led to growing demand for a more stable digital asset.

-By being pegged to a fiat currency, such as the U.S. dollar, stablecoins offer greater price stability.
+By being pegged to a fiat currency, such as the U.S. dollar, stablecoins offer better price stability.
 They combine the decentralized, efficient, and programmable nature of blockchain technology with stable value, securing a growing role in emerging markets, cross-border transactions, and the rapidly expanding digital nomad economy.

 Traditional cross-border transfers using traditional banking systems typically incur fees of 6.35–6.5% and take 3–5 business days to process.
 In contrast, stablecoins offer a significantly cheaper and faster alternative, with transaction costs as low as $1 and near-instant settlement.

 In countries plagued by economic instability, ordinary citizens treat stablecoins as readily accessible "digital dollars."

-An Argentine interviewed by Blockbeats recalled storing dollars in glass jars, shoeboxes, and ceiling panels during his childhood.
-Today, with exchanging pesos for dollars both difficult and risky, many have turned to stablecoins as a safer alternative.
+For example, an Argentine interviewed by Blockbeats recalled how, during his childhood, people stored dollars in glass jars, shoeboxes, and ceiling panels to guard against inflation.
+Today, with access to U.S. dollars harder and riskier, stablecoins have become a digital safe haven — nearly 10% of Argentinians now use them each month.

-In 2023, Argentina experienced a staggering 211% inflation rate, while the peso lost 74% of its value against the US dollar.
-In this environment, stablecoins became a "haven" amid currency collapse, nearly 10% of Argentinians use stablecoins monthly, with peak user engagement reaching 25%.

-Moreover, developed countries are also embracing stablecoin payments.
-More merchants in the U.S., Singapore, and Europe start to accept them in-store.
-Institutions such as the U.S. Department of Housing and Urban Development, schools in the U.K., and the U.N.'s World Food Programme have piloted the use of stablecoins to distribute aid and make payments.

 **A New Front in the Currency Wars?**